aflin/rampart/unsupported_extras/graphicsmagick/README.txt

 // save file to a js buffer in the specified format var buf = images.toBuffer(["jpg" | "PNG" | "GIF" | ... ]);

-// So this now accomplishes the same as save fprintf("/path/to/my/new_image.jpg", "%s", buf);
+// So this now accomplishes the same as save above rampart.utils.fprintf("/path/to/my/new_image.jpg", "%s", buf);

 // Or using rampart-server, return it to client: return {jpg: buf}